 Year 2: Last semester, I became a M(ASC)OT for the College of Arts and Sciences.
 The program is in its first year, but it aims to have a lasting impact on the College in the long run.
-As a M(ASC)OT, I will be involved in fairs, seminars, and events revolving around the College of Arts and Sciences and its most recent, underclassmen members.
+As a M(ASC)OT, I was involved in discussion, seminars, and events revolving around the College of Arts and Sciences, its future, and its most recent, underclassmen members.

 Year 1: A year back when I lived in Illinois, I volunteered at a nursing home.
 Well, I decided to continue here in Columbus by applying for a volunteering position at Tridia Hospice.
 Helping the elderly is emotionally draining.
 But it is rewarding and a worthwhile pursuit.
 I may also choose to volunteer at the Nationwide Children’s Hospital.
 I have aided the elderly.
 Perhaps I should try my hand at helping those on the other end of the age spectrum.

 Year 2: I secured an internship for the summer with the Center for Global Studies at Brien McMahon High School in Norwalk, Connecticut.
-It is a magnet school inside Brien McMahon which teaches member students Japanese, Chinese, or Arabic, as well as literature and history revolving around the language they chose to learn.
+It is a magnet school inside Brien McMahon which teaches member students either Japanese, Chinese, or Arabic, as well as literature and history revolving around the language they chose to learn.
 The Center also provides study abroad opportunities and hosts foreign exchange students.
 My task will be to help students in the Center studying Arabic prepare for their exams in June.
-I will also be doing research for the Center, as well as helping them host students from China who will visit Brien McMahon later this August.
+I will also be doing research for the Center, as well as helping them host students from China who will be visiting the high school later this August.